 2. Cooperation in capital markets development, mitigating risks, and supporting liquidity and sustainability

 3. Strengthen cooperation in financial technology and combatting cyber risks

 5. Investor education and awareness, and enhancing financial inclusion

-The 13th annual report is available in Arabic and English via the following links:
+The strategic plan for the years 2021 - 2025 is available in Arabic and English via the following links: